olostep/olostep-mcp-server/README.md

 # Olostep MCP Server

 A Model Context Protocol (MCP) server implementation that integrates with [Olostep](https://olostep.com) for web scraping, content extraction, and search capabilities.
+To set up Olostep MCP Server, you need to have an API key.
+You can get the API key by signing up on the [Olostep website](https://olostep.com/auth).

 ## Features